 Managers know the importance of employee recognition in maintaining the morale, productivity and continuity of staff.
 It is a critical component of staff management.
 When your team understands that their work is valued and appreciated, they are motivated to perform at higher levels.

 What are some of the best ways to acknowledge your team members?
 The People Puzzle: Building and Retaining a Talented Accounting and Finance Team from Robert Half and the American Institute of CPAs (AICPA) offers five strategies — both common sense and creative.

 Research for The People Puzzle shows most accounting professionals prefer to be recognized for stellar performance with a salary increase.
 Higher compensation is a clear statement of value from the company.
 It also is the primary factor in employee retention.

-Monitor salary levels using industry resources such as the 2015 Salary Guide from Robert Half to help plan for these increases.
+Monitor salary levels using industry resources such as the 2018 Robert Half Salary Guide to help plan for these increases.
 If offering a raise isn’t possible for your firm right now, consider a onetime bonus to recognize exemplary work on a particular project.